-The educational plan whereby a eighty years ago to meet lasting Normal School or Teachers College educational needs rather than needs offers general college courses for the arising from an economic depres-first two years to students who do sion.
-Second, they attend classes not intend to become tetchers, is during the regular school dis-new to New Jersey.
-It is not, Third, because the school's admin-however, a wholly untried plan.
-A istered by the State Department similar arrangement has met with of Public Instruction; credits may unusual success at San Jose and he transferred to many other Fresno State Colleges in California, institutions and at the Teachers Colleges in the Fourth, the program of student acmiddle west that the reorganization of Pater, they are assured of uninterrupted son Styte Normal School to include instruction of high quality. instruction in general college.
+Normal School or Teachers College educational needs rather than needs offers general college courses for the arising from an economic depres-first two years to students who do sion.
+Second, they attend classes not intend to become teachers, is during the regular school dis-new to New Jersey.
+It is not, Third, because the school is admin however, a wholly untried plan.
+A istered by the State Department smilar arrangement has met with of Public Instruction; credits may Fresno State Colleges in California, institutions and at the Teachers Colleges in the Fourth, the program of student acmiddle west that the reorganization of Pater they are assured of uninterrupted son State Normal School to include instruction of high quality. instruction in general college.
 For all of these advantages, the courses marks a progressive step tuition is lower than in any other which may be considered of great significance in the improvement of higher education in New Jersey.

-Students who are primirily interand interesting titles in the ested in general college courses recognize a number of specific advantages attendant upon this ar-Its operated emergency junior col lege as operated for the list two general college students, and the enyears in this building.
-First, they fire staff may feel proud to have a without difficulty. tivities is much more varied and There is every reason to believe on a better traincial basis.
+Students who are primarily interand interesting titles in the ested in general college courses recognize a number of specific advantages attendant upon this ar-Hy operated emergency junior col-The most important imong know they are attending a perma-part in insur-unating this new edu-engage it on Pase Isony next institution established over (Continued on Page Three)

+The educational plan whereby a eighty years ago to meet lasting unusual success at San Jose and be transferred to many other without deficulty. tivities is much more varied and There is every reason to believe on a better financial basis.
 Fifth,

-For all of these idvantages, the school offering standard college courses in this vicinity.
-The opcourses in this vicinity. portunity to work on the college aid program inskes it possible for any serious student to meet nearly all of his college expenses.
+For all of these advantages, the school offering standard college courses in this vicinity. portunity to work on the college aid program makes it possible for any serious student to meet nearly all of his college expenses.